sommerbe/dispersion-toolkit/readme.md

 ## Introduction

-Measuring dispersion is important for:
+This toolkit is primarily meant for _academical purposes_.
+In detail, it aims at helping mathematicians, physicists and computer scientists conducting research regarding

+* numerical integration of integro-differential equations,
-* analysing holes within data point sets,
+* quantification of holes within data point sets,
-* optimisation and computer science (cf. modulus of continuity),
+* optimisation of sampling patterns (cf. modulus of continuity), as well as regarding
-* mathematics: minimal dispersion, relation to discrepancy,
+* theoretical understanding of dispersion measures, of minimal dispersion, and its relation to discrepancy.

+Any field intersecting with these fundamental areas may take advantage with this toolkit.
+Principally, this platform seeks to motivate

+* academic collaboration, as well as
-* physics, mathematics, scientific computing: numerical integration (open).
+* scientific reproducibility

+even further.

 ### Documentation